 Splunk stands out for its robust search and query features, making it the go-to choice for complex data analysis.
 Splunk's Search Processing Language (SPL) makes advanced searches possible while its Custom Metric Generator generates custom metrics in real-time alerts.
 Elasticsearch offers Elasticsearch Query DSL which offers advanced options such as fuzzy matching, aggregates and filters; Kibana visualized searches further increase these abilities.

-Both Splunk and Elastic provide robust visualization and reporting features, from built-in dashboards and reports for intuitive data visualization through its Enterprise Security app to Kibana as an advanced data visualization tool that makes creating interactive dashboards, creating reports, sharing insights easily as well as other capabilities like Canvas for data manipulation and presentation capabilities.
+Both Splunk vs Elastic provide robust visualization and reporting features, from built-in dashboards and reports for intuitive data visualization through its Enterprise Security app to Kibana as an advanced data visualization tool that makes creating interactive dashboards, creating reports, sharing insights easily as well as other capabilities like Canvas for data manipulation and presentation capabilities.

 One crucial consideration for businesses when selecting analytics platforms is pricing and licensing models.
 Splunk follows traditional licensing, with costs determined based on data volumes consumed and features required; this model may prove too costly when dealing with large datasets.
 Elastic offers a more cost-effective option by employing two licensing models simultaneously: while its core Elastic Stack can be freely utilized without incurring costs for additional features or support subscription fees - Elastic's flexible licensing can make Elastic an economical solution choice among businesses dealing with large datasets.